 You might just have fun.

 What are you waiting for?
 Just

 (all images here from my less than complete set of 2012/366 photos)

-The [almost] Daily Photos 2012 by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+[almost] Daily Photos 2012 by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.